noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 [..........]

-...This f*cking b*tch.
+...This girl.
 She started saying things that sounded quite convenient.
 For her, that is.

 I was quite surprised but...
 Well, I’m sure most of her money is gone again anyway, and she’s helped me with all sorts of stuff and I asked for her help